Montessori At Home: Hanging Artwork!

 How to hang artwork for your child:

 1. Figure out your child’s eye level!
-Have them stand against wall and measure.
+Have them stand against the wall and measure.

 2. Find the appropriate place.
 Kneel to their level and look around the room for a good spot to hang the art, such as next to their bed, in the living room, or wherever they like to play.

 3. Choose some art!
-Art is everywhere–you can make or buy online prints of famous works, make copies of illustrations from their favorite books, frame old postcards, or make art from pressed flowers found around your Singapore.
-Get your child involved in the process of choosing too, their choices may surprise you!
+Art is everywhere–you can make or buy online prints of famous works, make copies of illustrations from their favourite books, frame old postcards, or make art from pressed flowers found around Singapore.
+Get your child involved in the process of choosing, too, their choices may surprise you!

-4. As they grow, the art should too!
-We suggest using 3M strips or other easily removable hanging materials so as your child grows you can change the art in the frames and adjust the height.
+4. As they grow, the Montessori artwork should too!
+We suggest using 3M strips or other easily removable hanging materials so as your child grows, you can change their Montessori artwork in the frames and adjust the height.

 Montessori Tips: